 Its worth reading the whole story over on Blueprint.
 As they say, the implications are massive.
 Digital architecture made real.
 Printed buildings.
 Technology that makes building organic, fluid, Gaudiesque-type structures much simpler.

-process is four times faster than conventional building, is far more cost efficient than using cement, creates very little waste and is
+Dini claims that his process is four times faster than conventional building, is far more cost efficient than using cement, creates very little waste and is better for the environment.

 It's a story of seven years of innovation and determination, but also near bankruptcy, investors that pulled out, and a marriage that broke down.
 But he's now creating real structures with his machine.
 Good for him.
 That's the kind of drive and inventiveness that creates real change.